Call for Chapters

 Because it is an open and online book, there is the option of chapters being contributed after initial publication.
 It is anticipated that at reasonable intervals after publication there will be enough new chapters (or updates to existing chapters) that the book will pass into a new “edition”.
 Students or scholars who contributed earlier chapters can still list on their vitas that they published in the “first edition” or second, etc. Authors of chapters will need to update their chapters for each new edition in order to stay in the most current edition.

-To submit a proposal to author one of the chapters, please send a 1-2 page outline to either Jason McDonald (email@example.com [mailto:firstname.lastname@example.org]) or Rick West (email@example.com [mailto:firstname.lastname@example.org]), along with the list of collaborating authors for that chapter.
+To submit a proposal to author one of the chapters, please send a 1-2 page outline to either Jason McDonald (firstname.lastname@example.org) or Rick West (email@example.com), along with the list of collaborating authors for that chapter.
 Thank you!

 Deadlines and Criteria for Inclusion

-We are launching a preview version of the book with the chapters that are ready in February, 2020, with a goal of having the remaining chapters added to the book prior to the AECT conference in towards the end of 2020.
+We are launching a preview version of the book with the chapters that are ready in Summer, 2020, with a goal of having the remaining chapters added to the book prior to the end of 2020.

 Version 1.0 Timeline